Bevin Alexander

 Bevin Alexander (born 17 February 1929 in Gastonia, North Carolina, United States) is an American military historian and author.
 He served as an officer during the Korean War as part of the 5th Historical Detachment.
 His book Korea: The First War We Lost was largely influenced by his experiences during the war.

 Bevin has served as a consultant and adviser to several groups due to his military expertise, including work for the Rand Corporation, work as a consultant for military simulations instituted by the United States Army Training and Doctrine Command, and as director of information at the University of Virginia in Charlottesville, Virginia.
-He is a retired adjunct professor for Longwood University, in Farmville, Virginia.
+He is a retired adjunct professor of Longwood University in Farmville, Virginia.

 Awards and honors

 Bevin's Lost Victories: The Military Genius of Stonewall Jackson was honored by the Civil War Book Review, an academic publication of the United States Civil War Center at Louisiana State University, when it was named one of the seventeen books that have most reshaped Civil War scholarship.